Katona-Peter/coreflow-epc-casestudies/README.md

 - As a user, I want an intuitive interface so that I can easily navigate the application
 - As a mobile user, I want a responsive design so that I can access content on any device
 - As a visitor, I want engaging visuals so that the content is appealing and professional

+### Prioritization of User Stories

+To ensure that the most valuable features were delivered first, the MoSCoW prioritization method was applied to all user stories:

+- **Must have**: Essential features required for the application to function (e.g., case study display, user authentication, admin interface).
+- **Should have**: Important but not vital features that add significant value (e.g., comment approval workflow, image upload system, responsive design).
+- **Could have**: Desirable features that enhance user experience but are not critical (e.g., advanced search/filtering, parallax effects, icon integration).
+- **Won't have (this time)**: Features considered out of scope for the current release but may be included in future updates (e.g., PDF export, multi-language support).

+By categorizing user stories using MoSCoW, the team was able to focus on delivering core functionality first, while still planning for enhancements and future growth.
+This approach ensured that the project met essential requirements and provided a clear roadmap for iterative development.

 #### Sprint Planning and Execution